Dio-science/Curacel-vehicle-detection/README.md

 Classifying images of Damaged cars and Good Cars

-Step 1 - Goto https://drive.google.com/drive/folders/1VDJ-aw7hctbaSzoeUzuNulizESNsTP7p?usp=sharing to access and download the Training and Validation file on your PC
+Step 1 - Goto https://drive.google.com/drive/folders/1VDJ-aw7hctbaSzoeUzuNulizESNsTP7p?usp=sharing to access and download the Training and Validation file on your PC (Ifyou need to tweak the DNN algorithm)

 Step 2 - Save the train and validation folder in this directory (PWD)